 It is a pretty known fact that with proper timing the actual act of a Kiap at the time of the execution of the techniques, it helps generate power.
 Partly because of the physics involved.

 The two terms “kiap” and “kiai” are the same as “Hapki” (hapkido) and “Aiki” (Aikido) but transposed.
 The terms basically mean “coordination spirit/united spirit”.
 Some styles and organizations promote it more as a meta-physical aspect of martial arts, but others more as a practical application at the time of the execution of techniques.
 Try any technique on a target.
 The first one take a breath and hold it and execute your technique (doesn’t really matter what technique you use) and then use the exact same technique but this time do a kiap/kiai at the time of the technique you will clearly feel and see the difference.

-(As a side note: The I.T.F. have never any kiap used in them.
-General Choi never wanted then incorporated, it was only I.T.F. instructors, from the older Kwans that put them in.
+(As a side note: The I.T.F. have never used any kiap in the patterns Officially.
+General Choi never wanted them incorporated, it was only I.T.F. instructors, from the older Kwans that put them in.
 E.G. GM Jhoon Rhee, GM Cho, Hee-il etc. Only in the last couple of years has the I.T.F. under Choi, Jung-hwa put them in the tuls/patterns.)